This way to a home of your own

 Source: National Association of Realtors, April 2017

-- Prepare for the costs and understand the benefits of being a homeowner.
+- Prepare for the costs of being a homeowner.

 - Use a mortgage calculator to estimate potential monthly payments.

 - Find out how credit scores can affect mortgage interest rates.